Leomotors/Auto-Language-Stats/README.md

-# AutoLanguageStats
+# Auto-Language-Stats

-Get Summary of Your Language Stats
+Get Summary of Your Language Stats with Analyze (Coming Soon)